brianglass/anastasis/files/kontakion_32.md

 Now too you are far above Lebanon,
 Thabor and Hermon are less than you,
-Because on them the Lover of mankind did not do what he has done on you.Â’ When they had spoken thus, the CreatorÂ’s Disciples Limited their words to these,
+Because on them the Lover of mankind did not do what he has done on you.’
+When they had spoken thus, the Creator’s Disciples Limited their words to these,
 And raising their eyes and hands on high,
 They besought the King
 Of things in heaven and on earth,
-Crying out, Â‘Sinless One, give us your peace
+Crying out, ‘Sinless One, give us your peace
 And through us to your world at the prayers of her who gave you birth.
 For the foe cannot bear to look on the fair deeds done by us.
 But drive him from us, you who said,
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’’

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 03 November 2008**